sanikasurose/typing-test/README.md

 1. Press any key to begin the typing test.
 2. Type the displayed sentence as it appears on the screen.
 3. Characters you type are highlighted:
-   - **Green** → correct character
+  - Green → correct character
-   - **Red** → incorrect character
+  - Red → incorrect character
 4. Your WPM updates continuously as you type.
-5. The test **ends automatically when you reach the end of the sentence**, regardless of mistakes.
+5. The test ends automatically when you reach the end of the sentence, regardless of mistakes.
 6. A results screen displays:
   - Final WPM
   - Accuracy percentage
   - Total mistakes
+  - Top mistyped characters
+  - Average delay between key presses
-7. Press any key to start a new test, or press **ESC** to exit.
+7. Press any key to start a new test, or press ESC to exit.

 ---